IHE/ITI.MHDS/input/pagecontent/issues.md

 ### Open Issues

 - now that IUA has defined OAuth scopes differently than SMART, MHDS needs to adjust.
 Should it switch to IUA, or show both?
-Not clear to me that the PurposeOfUse mechanism discussed here is consistent with SMART v2.0 published spec.
+It is unclear that the PurposeOfUse mechanism discussed here is consistent with SMART v2.0 published spec.

 ### Closed Issues